 GCP is not without its own fair share of arbitrary product classifications.
 DNS records and hosts are contained within the App Engine service of the platform.
-Find the App Engine service in the left hand navigation, and scroll down to the settings link:
+Find the App Engine service in the left-hand navigation, and scroll down to the settings link:

 Here's we'll be able to see a "custom domains" tab which allows us to point a domain we've purchased from a service like Namecheap or what-have-you to Google Cloud.
-I'll personally be walking though this example by directing a pointless domain called memegenerator.io I purchased on Namecheap for no good reason.
+I'll personally be walking through this example by directing a pointless domain called memegenerator.io I purchased on Namecheap for no good reason.

 When you add a custom domain via this screen, you'll immediately be asked to verify ownership over the domain via the familiar Google Webmaster tool, which you'll be redirected to automatically.